 Make Buca di Beppo Chicken Marsala just like they do.
 This recipe was adapted from Buca di Beppo, in Lenexa, Kansas.
-This would go well with a salad, and cooked pasta.
+This would go well with salad and cooked pasta.
 You can substitute another type of Marsala wine.
 I recommend the dry Marsala and not the sweet.

 Buca di Beppo Chicken Marsala

 - 1 pound chicken breast cutlets 4 portions

 - 4 slices bacon thick cut is best

 - 1/2 teaspoon salt